 See the full list of publications here.

 We are hiring interns all year round.
 The ideal candidate would have a strong background in CS or Math and have some knowledge of concurrent programming.
-Please contact Nikita Koval for details via email at firstname.lastname@example.org.
+Please email Nikita Koval for details at email@example.com.